AtharvaIngle/Smart-Grow/README.md

 5. Refer to [CI/CD for Flutter Apps Using GitHub Actions](https://betterprogramming.pub/ci-cd-for-flutter-apps-using-github-actions-b833f8f7aac) to set up a workflow that can release an APK for your Flutter app whenever someone pushes the code to GitHub.
 Instead of using `push` event, I set up a manual trigger with `workflow_dispatch` event.

 ## References
+This App Is Done With The Collabration of Farmassist App As A Upgraded Version Of It.....
 - [GitHub: Farmassist IoT Device Simulator](https://github.com/farmassistX/farmassist-iot-device-simulator)
 - [GitHub: Farmassist Firebase](https://github.com/farmassistX/farmassist-firebase)
 - [Bloc: Flutter Firebase Login Tutorial](https://bloclibrary.dev/#/flutterfirebaselogintutorial)